Think Twice Before You Act: Enhancing Agent Behavioral Safety with Thought Correction: Experiments and Results

 \subsection{Experimental Results}

-\textbf{Summary of Results.} The experimental results of \textit{Thought-Aligner} on ToolEmu, PrivacyLens, and Agent-SafetyBench are presented in Tables \ref{toolemu_result}, \ref{privacylens_result}, and \ref{agent_safetybench_result}.
-All unshaded entries are taken from the original benchmark publications and retain their formatting for direct comparison.
-Compared to the undefended settings, \textit{Thought-Aligner} increases agent behavioral safety on ToolEmu by $33$\% on average, reduces privacy leakage rate on PrivacyLens by $40$\% on average, and improves safety on Agent-SafetyBench by $47$\% on average. \textbf{The following analysis focuses on ToolEmu; detailed results and discussion for PrivacyLens and Agent-SafetyBench are provided in Appendix \ref{additional_experiment}}.
+\textbf{Summary of Results.} The experimental results on ToolEmu and Agent-SafetyBench are presented in Tables~\ref{tab:main} and~\ref{agent_safetybench_result}.
+Across both benchmarks, \textit{Thought-Aligner} consistently outperforms all baselines: On ToolEmu, it improves agent behavioral safety by about $23\%$ on average while increasing helpfulness by roughly $5\%$, and on Agent-SafetyBench it improves safety by about $22\%$ on average.
+Table~\ref{tab:3benchmarks} shows consistent gains across the three additional benchmarks.
+Across the two evaluated models, \textit{Thought-Aligner} improves safety by about $15\%$, $12\%$, and $19\%$ on AgentHarm, AgentDojo, and InjecAgent, respectively, supporting the cross-benchmark effectiveness of thought-level intervention. \textbf{The following analysis focuses on ToolEmu; see Appendix~\ref{additional_experiment} for detailed results on the remaining benchmarks.}

-\textbf{Effectiveness in Enhancing Behavioral Safety.} As shown in Table \ref{toolemu_result}, after deploying \textit{Thought-Aligner} in ToolEmu, leads to a significant improvement in the safety of behavioral trajectories for all LLM-based agents.
-The average safety score reaches $2.7$ (out of $3$), representing an overall increase of $33$\% in behavioral safety compared to the undefended setting and approximately a $10$\% improvement over ATHENA (Baseline).
-Although the helpfulness rate drops by about $16$\% compared to the original model, it still exhibits a $6$\% improvement over ATHENA.
-It is important to note that increasing safety often comes at the cost of some helpfulness, as certain safety checks or permission validations may interrupt the task execution.